 - A recent study showed that between 4 and 6pm, people riding the bus, walking, and biking make up nearly 45% of the traffic on Mass Ave (Source: Boston Transportation Department, MBTA, Toole Design Group).

 - With daily ridership of over 11,000, the MBTA's #1 bus (traveling the length of Mass Ave) is the worst performing of all local bus routes, meaning that it regularly experiences below average speeds and the worst on-time performance rates (Source: Getting Boston on Board, LivableStreets, 2018).

 “We've got to find a way to coexist and share our roadways...ensuring the safety of all, pedestrians, motor vehicle drivers, and cyclists.
 It's simply a matter of life and death.”

 - Ayanna Pressley, City Councilor | WBUR

-- Mass Ave has long been known in Boston as a crash "hot spot".
+- Mass Ave has long been known as a crash "hot spot".
 Multiple fatal crashes in recent years have had advocates pushing for rapid safety improvements and long-term change to make the street safer for everyone.